manunamz/digital-gardeners/README.md

   - [Webmention.io](https://webmention.io/) - A service to add Webmentions to your Garden
 - [Hypothesis](https://web.hypothes.is/) - A layer of social meta commentary
 - [mkdocs-newsletter](https://lyz-code.github.io/mkdocs-newsletter/) - An add-on to the [MKdocs](https://www.mkdocs.org/) platform that generates a newsletter logging which pages have changed
+- [WikiBonsai](https://github.com/wikibonsai/wikibonsai) - A one-stop shop for your digital gardening needs from note-taking extensions, to CLI tools, to SSG templates, to LLM-assisted concept analysis services.

 <br />